 Independent Temperature Controls

 For maximum adaptability or if you need to be able to thaw foods before cooking, choose a refrigerated chef base with independent temperature controls.
-This feature lets you easily switch each compartment between cooling and freezing, so you can change your chef base's function as your needs change.
+This feature lets you easily switch each compartment between cooling and freezing, so you can change the function of your chef base refrigerator as your needs change.
 This is especially helpful if your menu changes, and you find yourself cooking different types of foods from month to month or season to season.
 It's also great for kitchens that cook a lot of frozen foods as they can be used to hold, then safely slack those items so they're ready to use.

 A marine edge is the raised edge of a countertop that's designed to contain liquid, keeping it off the floor and helping you maintain a safe, sanitary work environment.
 They're available on many types of restaurant equipment, and they're especially useful if you're prepping a lot of foods with natural juices that tend to make a mess.

 HACCP Record Keeping

 Hazard Analysis and Critical Control Points (HACCP) is a set of guidelines that aims to help foodservice professionals decrease the risk of foodborne illnesses and injuries.
 Many local and state governments are beginning to introduce HACCP guidelines into the laws concerning restaurant regulation, and some of the guidelines include keeping a record of the temperatures that food is stored at, keeping a log and making it easy to identify when food may have entered the 'danger zone' where foodborne pathogens might develop.
 If your business is required to keep such records, or if you want to be prepared for future changes, select a chef base with automatic HACCP record keeping technology.